 There are existing processes you can use to make complaints or raise issues with, for example, a provider or a government agency.
 We can support you with that.

-Examples of complaints processes we can support you to use
+Examples of other complaints processes available to you

 Human Rights Commission